Why We Exist

 How did we reach this point?

 For years, while our adversaries pursued their agendas guided solely by their strategic interests, Europeans became trapped in partisan divisions and narrow national squabbles, ignoring the major challenges we face together.
-While we were paralyzed by infighting and short-term interests, we neglected our collective prosperity, security, and identity – and others shaped the world in our absence.
+While we were paralyzed by infighting and short-term interests, we neglected our collective prosperity, security, and identity.

 Not only did we allow particularistic interests to blind us to our common good, but we also abdicated our role in the world.
 The EU project and many of our policies over the past eight decades have been built primarily on preserving economic privileges rather than articulating a clear vision for Europe’s role globally.